AMWA-TV/is-13/docs/Behaviour.md

 ## Persistence of Updates

-Nodes implementing the Read/Write Node API SHOULD persist updates to this distinguishing information for the associated resource ID, unless the changes are reset by User action.
-These changes SHOULD persist over the life of the product, including consistency over reboots, power cycles, and software upgrades.
+The API implementation MUST persist updates to the core information properties for the lifetime of a resource uniquely identified by its ID, including consistency over reboots, power cycles, and software upgrades.

 [BCP-002-01]: https://specs.amwa.tv/bcp-002-01 "BCP-002-01 Natural Grouping of NMOS Resources"
 [BCP-002-02]: https://specs.amwa.tv/bcp-002-02 "BCP-002-02 NMOS Asset Distinguishing Information"